 Connecting a bookcase above a pair of doors helps unify the wall, especially if it also is built down in the space in between.
 These pocket doors were built into old frames.
 Curtains in the next room serve to conceal them and block out drafts.

 While I find staircases without rails just a little scary, they are stunning.
+And as bookcase ideas go, this one is a gem.
 Partially recessing this bookcase takes advantage of normally dead space and maximizes the visual impact.

 For more ideas see Dining Room Bookcase Walls and Problem-Wall Bookcases.